Auth0-Marketplace/TEMPLATE-sso/README.md

 * `name` - Required; either `callbacks` for a callback URL or `addon.samlp.SETTING_NAME` for a property within the SAML configuration object.
 * `label` - Required; the field name to be shown to the tenant admin.
 * `dataType` - Optional; `string` for a plain text field or `uri` for URL validation
+* `deployValue` - Optional; the value to use when creating or updating an entity using the deploy scripts explained below

 If, for example, your service needed an `audience` value from an admin, the `configuration.json` file would look like this: